 Electric Water Pump Conversion

-- A: The ribbed pulley SOHC D and DOHC B series are the most commonly used but only use 4 of the 6 crank pulley grooves.
-The D17 is a popular choice because it uses all 6 of the crank pulley grooves.
-The F20C/ F22C is quickly becoming the go to alternator due to its high-output, 6 pulley grooves, and clockwise rotation but it requires additional effort that is covered under the product page.
+A: The ribbed pulley variant of the SOHC D series and DOHC B series have been the most commonly used but they only use 4 of the 6 crank pulley grooves.
+The S2000 alternator is quickly becoming the more popular choice because it uses all 6 of the crank pulley grooves, it has a higher output, it spins clockwise natively, and has the same plug as the k harness.
+But it requires additional effort that is covered in the product description.

-- A: The belt is decided by the crank pulley and alternator pulley diameter.
+A: The belt is decided by the crank pulley and alternator pulley diameter.
 Due to the various diameters, the belt is not a one size fits all type of thing.
-I offer two belts that work for a majority of the combo's but I have been told that they do not work for some combos (customers could not articulate the details of their combo).
-Either purchase what I offer and send it back if it doesn't work... or handle this simple task on your own, by measuring the length once your combo has been installed.
+I recommend measuring the length once your combo has been installed.

 Remote Oil Filter Block Adapter